pydanny/pydanny-event-notes/PyConPL2012/forms_in_python.rst

 Anthrax
 ========

 His own forms library.
-Early beta but it looks interesting
+Pre-alpha but it looks interesting

 * Highly modular.
 If you create a dependency, create a module
 * 4 layers